Sharonayodele/budget_analysis/README.md

 |Marketing   |$115,000.00    |$158,000.00	|$283,000.00|
 |HR	     |$105,000.00    |$160,000.00	|$265,000.00|
 |IT	     |$90,000.00     |$51,000.00	|$241,000.00|
+**Discovery**

-Sales, engineering, and marketing have the highest expenditures.
+- Sales, engineering, and marketing have the highest expenditures.
 Therefore, more resources should be budgeted for these departments.
 While IT department still has the least expenditure.

 ### 3. Can a year’s budget cover all expenses for each department?